-Speaking of prices, the least-expensive vehicle in this class— the Audi Q7—starts at $54,800, so consider that the ante.
-The rest start above $60,000 and go up considerably from there.
+Speaking of prices, the least expensive vehicle in this class— the Audi Q7—starts around $57,000, so consider that the ante.
+The rest start above $65,000 and go up considerably from there.

-All but one of the SUVs on this list offer versions with three rows of seats, typically with 8-passenger capacity.
+All but a couple of the SUVs on this list offer versions with three rows of seats, typically with 7- or 8-passenger capacity.
 They all either come standard with all-wheel drive or offer it in place of rear-wheel drive.

 Jeep enters the modern-day premium large SUV class by reviving a name from its past on a new-for-2022 SUV.
 The Jeep Grand Wagoneer is a lavishly trimmed version of Jeep’s Wagoneer large SUV, which also launches for ‘22.
 Among the Grand Wagoneer’s features are a standard 471-hp 6.4-liter Hemi V8, optional 23-speaker McIntosh-brand premium audio system, Amazon Fire TV connectivity, and up to four dashboard digital-display screens for 44 inches of total screen space.

 Land Rover is using a somewhat confusing strategy to launch its redesigned Range Rover.
 The new-generation model debuts as a 2022, and will be sold alongside the outgoing-generation Range Rovers, which are also 2022s.
 The all-new Range Rover will offer a 395-hp turbocharged 6-cylinder or a 523-hp twin-turbo 4.4-liter V8 at first.
 Other powertrains, including a 434-hp plug-in hybrid and a pure-electric version, are slated to follow in subsequent model years.
 For its swan-song year, the outgoing-generation Range Rover loses its plug-in-hybrid and diesel powertrains.